awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-doc-api-steps.md

 The enhanced client's `table()` method creates a `DynamoDbTable<EnhancedDocument>` instance and requires parameters for the DynamoDB table name and a `DocumentTableSchema`\.

 The builder for a [DocumentTableSchema](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/document/DocumentTableSchema.html) requires a primary index key and one or more attribute converter providers\.
-The `AttributeConverterProvider.defaultProvider()` method provides converters for [default types](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/internal/converter/attribute/package-summary.html) and should be specified even if you provide a custom attribute converter provider\.
+The `AttributeConverterProvider.defaultProvider()` method provides converters for [default types](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/internal/converter/attribute/package-summary.html)\.
+It should be specified even if you provide a custom attribute converter provider\.
 You can add an optional secondary index key to the builder\.

 The following code snippet shows the code that generates the client\-side representation of a DynamoDB `person` table that stores schemaless `EnhancedDocument` objects\.